ex4sperans/freesound-classification/README.md

   --label=2d_cnn_noisy
 ```

 Note that `relabel_noisy_data.py` script supports multiple relabeling straregies.
-I mostly followed "scoring" strategy (selecting top-k noisy samples based on the agreement between the model and the actual labels), but after 5k noisy samples I switched to "relabelall-replacenan" strategy which is just a pseudolabeling (usage of old model outputs) where the samples without any predictions are discarded.
+I mostly followed "scoring" strategy (selecting top-k noisy samples based on the agreement between the model and the actual labels), but after 5k noisy samples I switched to "relabelall-replacenan" strategy which is just a pseudolabeling (usage of the old model outputs) where the samples without any predictions are discarded.